web-ridge/react-native-paper-dates/README.md

 - Smooth and fast cross platform Material Design **date** picker and **time** picker for ([react-native-paper](https://callstack.github.io/react-native-paper/))
 - Tested on Android, iOS and the web
-- Uses the native Date.Intl API's which work out of the box on the web / iOS (automatic day name, month translations without bundle size increase)
+- Uses the native Date.Intl API's which work out of the box on the web / iOS an on Android with Hermes from RN version 0.66 (automatic day name, month translations without bundle size increase)
-- For Android Intl support please follow the [android-caveats guide](https://github.com/web-ridge/react-native-paper-dates#android-caveats)
+- For RN below 0.66 see for Android Intl support the [android-caveats guide](https://github.com/web-ridge/react-native-paper-dates#android-caveats)
 - Simple API
 - Typesafe
 - Endless (virtual) scrolling